GoogleCloudPlatform/deploystack/README.md

 ## Testing this Repo

 In order to test the helper app in this repo, we need to do a fair amount of manipulation of projects and what not.
-To faciliate that the tests require a Service Account key json file.
+The tests require a Service Account key json file.
 To faciliate this there is a script in `tools/credsfile` that will create a service account, give it the right access and service enablements, and export out a key file to use with testing.